Dr Daniel T. Smith, MSc, PhD, CPsychol

 (email at email@example.com)

 My research examines the interaction between the motor system, specifically the oculomotor system, and cognitive processes such as attention, working memory and motivation.
 My goal is to understand how activity in the motor system helps resolve competition between different representations in the visual system.
-I also try to apply these findings to developing novel techniques for neurorehabilitation.
-I use a variety of techniques, including neuropsychological studies of people with brain injuries, lab-based studies with healthy participants, eye-tracking and neurostimulation (TMS / TDCS).
+I also try to apply these findings to developing news ways to understand and rehabilitate neuropsycholigcal disorders such as Hemianopia, Neglect and Progressive Supranuclear Palsy (PSP).
+I use a variety of techniques, including neuropsychological studies of people with neurological impairments, lab-based studies with healthy participants, eye-tracking and neurostimulation (TMS / TDCS).
 I am also interested in motivation, in particular the effect of goals on persistence in athletes.
 You can follow my progress on twitter @AttentionLab.

 Department of Psychology

 - Attention & Memory in Progressive Supranuclear Palsy